 If you planned survey paths in advance, a pop-up appears when you start the survey, with the following options:

-• Surveyed—Paths that were surveyed and can be used if the indoor positioning areas need to be surveyed again.
-Surveyed paths appear with a green buffer around them.
+- Surveyed—Paths that were surveyed and can be used if the indoor positioning areas need to be surveyed again.
+Surveyed paths are visualized with a green buffer around them.

-It is important to plan as many survey recordings as necessary to ensure that the entire site is covered.
-To create a survey path that effectively covers a floor plan, place survey points at least every 30 to 60 feed (10 to 20 meters) and at each point of direction change.
-Placing survey points near visible landmarks can aid in locating them when performing the survey.
-Survey each area in both directions to ensure that sufficient reference data is created.
-For example, if you survey a corridor that runs north to south, survey it walking north; then reverse your path to survey it going south.
+It is crucial to plan sufficient survey recordings to ensure that all defined indoor positioning system (IPS) areas are covered.
+To create an effective survey path that thoroughly covers a floor plan, place survey points every 30 to 60 feet (10 to 20 meters) and at every point of direction change.
+Positioning survey points near visible landmarks can help with their identification during the survey.

 Tip: